sentientmachine/TeethClassifierCNN/README.md

 # TeethClassifierCNN
-This classifier detects if a person is showing his teeth or not:
+This classifier displays a green box around faces in video if it detects a person bearing teeth.
+When the face is detected but not bearing teeth, a grey box is shown on the face.
+Confidance is listed on the box.

+All Credit for this project goes to upstream: juanzdev/TeethClassifierCNN  I'm just testing it out and cleaning it up.

+# Demo

 ![TeethClassifierCNN1](teeth_detector.gif?raw=true "Example1")

 ![TeethClassifierCNN2](elongif.gif?raw=true "Example2")

+Writeup of project:

 --------------------------------